-Prof. Clark Evans is an Associate Professor in and the Program Coordinator for the Atmospheric Science Program at the University of Wisconsin-Milwaukee.
+Prof. Clark Evans is an Associate Professor with and the Program Chair for the Atmospheric Science Program at UW-Milwaukee.
 He joined UWM's faculty in 2011 after completing a postdoctoral fellowship with the Advanced Study Program at the National Center for Atmospheric Research.
 He received B.S., M.S., and Ph.D. degrees in Meteorology from Florida State University in 2004, 2006, and 2009, respectively.

-Clark's research interests lie with better understanding the dynamics and predictability of meso- to synoptic-scale meteorological phenomena such as mesoscale convective systems, convection initiation, and tropical cyclones.
-He actively mentors his graduate students and collaborates with NCAR, university, and NWS colleagues on research in these areas.
-A full listing of current research activities may be found by clicking on the Research tab above.
+Clark's research interests lie with better understanding the dynamics and predictability of high-impact weather phenomena.
+He actively mentors the students in our group on research in these areas, using the research to help develop their critical thinking abilities and help them acquire the skills needed for long, productive careers.
+A full listing of current research may be found on the Research page.

-Currently, Clark serves as an Associate Editor for Monthly Weather Review, a member of the AMS's Committee on Weather Analysis and Forecasting, and a member of the AMS Max Eaton Award Selection Committee.
-He has published eleven manuscripts in the peer-reviewed literature and has served as PI on federally-funded research projects totaling approximately $650,000.
-A full account of his funding, publication, service, and award record may be found in his Curriculum Vita.
+Currently, Clark serves as an Editor for Monthly Weather Review, a member and Vice Chair of the AMS's Committee on Weather Analysis and Forecasting, and member of the AMS's Annual Meeting Oversight Committee.
+He has published eighteen manuscripts in the peer-reviewed literature, many with his students as lead author, and has served as PI or co-PI on funded awards totaling over $1.7 million.
+Full accounts of his funding, publication, service, and award records may be found in his Curriculum Vita.

-On a personal level, Clark is interested in the weather, faith, running, sports, the outdoors, photography, cartography, historical accounts, and traveling.
+On a personal level, Clark is interested in the weather, faith, running, sports, the outdoors, hiking, photography, cartography, historical accounts, and traveling.
 He is a fan of the great outdoors, particularly when the sky is blue, the fields are green, and the air is warm.
-Summer sunsets over Lake Superior are a particular joy.
-He counts his wife of seven-plus years, Susanna, as well as his mom and grandparents among the people that inspire him.
+He counts his wife of nine-plus years, Susanna, as well as his mom, grandparents, and those who persevere in the face of great adversity among the people that inspire him.